 Jake's best advice: start from the beginning.
 Perfect your basics.
 Check out the Resources page for all of Jake's tip and tricks in the artform.

 What does Jake recommend for others looking to improve their handwriting?
 Children learning handwriting/cursive?

 Jake's TED talk, ‘Why Write?
-The Importance of Penmanship in the 21st Century,’ has drawn the attention of many young parents looking to ingrain the importance of handwriting- especially cursive- to their little ones.
+The Importance of Penmanship in the 21st Century,’ has drawn the attention of many parents looking to ingrain the importance of handwriting- especially cursive- to their little ones.

 We highly recommend the handwriting curriculum for young students from Zaner-Bloser.
 These books inform students on the proper letterforms using the Palmer Method.
 Your parents or grandparents most likely would have learned this in their schooling years, as it was the premier cursive handwriting method up until the 50's.

 When first learning cursive, it's important that it is made enjoyable.
 Another suggestion we have is the "Handwriting Without Tears" curriculum.
-I don't know as much about this, but I've heard positive things. https://www.hwtears.com/hwt
+We have not used this curriculum but we've heard positive things. https://www.hwtears.com/hwt

 As for writing tools, a standard pencil should do the trick.
 You might find pencil grips to be helpful for little hands when forming the cursive letters.